Looking for a slightly unusual dining experience in Costa Rica? Well I’ll tell you about two quirky restaurants I visited.

 And I would urge anyone who wants to make a difference, no matter how small, to get out there and do it!

 If you would like to help the CRARC you can donate money, supplies or your time by following this link.
+And for more information, including the best time to visit Costa Rica there are some great resources online!

 It seems a little odd that I’ve leapt from my January favourites straight into a post of my February favourites, but February has been all about one thing and one thing only, or rather one place only… Costa Rica!